dabihdevs/samurai-quest/README.md

 - a player icon which is animated during actions
 - the player is able to attack
 - the player can switch between 2 weapons (katana and lance)
-- health and energy bar appears on top left of the screen (black bars for now)
+- health and energy bar appears on top left of the screen (with colors)
+- XPs appear on the bottom right of the screen
 - the player posesses game statistics

 I'm using the pygame package and the map-creator software Tiled.
 The tileset, characters and fonts I used I've taken from NinjaAdventure by Pixel Boy: https://pixel-boy.itch.io/ninja-adventure-asset-pack